The Faces of Chalet

 • Chalet artist Luigino (Gino) Fornasieri worked at Chalet from 1962 until its closure in 1975.

 Chalet artist Giovanni (Gino or Nane) Bottaro worked at Chalet from 1963 – circa 1974.
-The Cornwall Community Museum recently provided this photograph from a Cornwall Standard-Freeholder article.
 However, I have no biographical details.

 Chalet factory 1966.
 During the filming of “A Place to Stand.”
 A film produced by the Ontario Government for the 1967 World ‘Expo in Montreal.